SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 "Pretty…"

-She smiled. "no, you."
+She smiled.
+"No, you."

 Applejack laid her head down on her pillow and rolled it slightly so she was barely touching the top of her head to the side of Fluttershy's.

 She continued to hold Fluttershy's hand as she yawned.
-"Well, as long as your doing fine, I'm going to try and get some sleep.
+"Well, as long as you're doing fine, I'm going to try and get some sleep.
 Sound good?"

 "Good…"